Home

 Ponte Rotto

-Vasi called Ponte Quattro Capi (Four Heads) the combination of two Roman bridges (Ponte Fabricio and Ponte Cestio) because together they had four heads; however in his Guide to Rome which he published in 1761 Vasi gave a more traditional explanation of the name: Ponte Fabricio is called Quattro Capi because of the two four-headed herms which are placed at its entrance from the city (they are shown in another plate covering Spedale di S. Giovanni Calibita)
+In this 1754 etching Giuseppe Vasi called Ponte Quattro Capi (Four Heads Bridge) the combination of two Roman bridges (Ponte Fabricio and Ponte Cestio) because together they had four heads; however in the Guide to Rome which he published in 1761 he gave a more traditional explanation of the name: Ponte Fabricio is called Quattro Capi because of the two four-headed herms which are placed at its entrance from the city (one of them is shown in the image used as background for this page).

 The view in February 2008

-Ponte Quattro Capi or Fabricio; other buildings: at the far left of the image Torre Caetani and the onion-shaped tip of the bell tower of S. Giovanni Calibita; in the centre dome of S. Carlo ai Catinari; to the right dome of S. Andrea della Valle and the modern Jewish Synagogue
+Ponte Quattro Capi or Fabricio; other buildings: at the far left of the image Torre Caetani; in the centre dome of S. Carlo ai Catinari; to the right dome of S. Andrea della Valle and Tempio Maggiore, the main synagogue of Rome

-The bridge was built in 62 BC by Lucius Fabricius, a curator viarum i.e. the officer in charge of street maintenance.
-The bridge has two arches and a minor opening to allow a larger flow of water when the level of the river grows: the inner structure is made up of blocks of tufa and peperino (a black kind of tufa); the facing with travertine was in part replaced with bricks in the late XVIIth century.
+The bridge was built in 62 BC by Lucius Fabricius, curator viarum, i.e. officer in charge of street maintenance.
+The bridge has two arches and a minor opening to allow a larger flow of water when the level of the river grows: the inner structure is made up of blocks of tufo and peperino; the facing with travertine was in part replaced with bricks in the late XVIIth century by Pope Innocent XI.

-Lucius Fabricius was perhaps a conceited man because he had his name and title written four times on the bridge, but he definitely was an experienced engineer and a scrupulous one because he personally supervised the testing of the new construction.
+Lucius Fabricius was perhaps a conceited man because he had his name and title written four times on the bridge, but he definitely was an experienced engineer and a scrupulous one, because he was personally involved in testing the solidity of the bridge.

 Learn more about Roman inscriptions.